brucedsu/CMPS183-KittyWar/Sprint 1/Sprint 1 Plan.md

 ### Jiahua You
 1. As a player, I want to view my profile on the iOS and web app.
   * Design the user interface for playing the game
-2. As a web developer, I would like to connect to the python game server.
+2. As a user, I would like to connect to the game server.
   * Research WebSockets and Server-Sent events and dicuss with team

 ### Jiahao Xu
-1. As an iOS developer, I need to polish iOS code
+1. As an iOS developer, the iOS code should be clean and readable
   * Thoroughly review code base for any potential bugs
-2. As an android developer, I would like to have the project setup and design
+2. As an android developer, I would like to have the project setup and game design done
   * Research libgdx library
   * Choose and create development environment